Urgent or Emergency Care?

 - Apply an ice pack (crushed ice in a plastic bag covered with a towel) to reduce swelling and pain.

-RICE is an acronym for how to take care of a sprain, strain, or bruise.
+RICE is a way to remember the steps for taking care of a sprain, strain, or bruise.
 There are four things you should do:

 - REST the injured part of your body for 24 hours.
 Can return to normal activity after 24 hours of rest if the activity does not cause severe pain.